GCE Deployments

 - Optionally, set up an external resource archive

 - When your pipelines require external resources and when you plan to deploy multiple engine instances, you must set up an external resource archive that all engine instances can access.
-When your pipelines do not require external resources or when using a single engine instance to get started with StreamSets, you do not need to complete this prerequisite.
+When your pipelines do not require external resources or when using a single engine instance to get started with IBM StreamSets, you do not need to complete this prerequisite.

 Configuring a GCE Deployment